jdirgha/Mind-Map/README.md

 ## 🌐 Deploy to Production

 Ready to share your game with the world?
-Follow our comprehensive deployment guide:
+Follow comprehensive deployment guide:

 **👉 [DEPLOYMENT.md](DEPLOYMENT.md)**